 Alex Lloyd’s main research interests are in twentieth-century literature and film, particularly cultural memory, depictions of children and childhood, and visual culture.
 Her AHRC-funded doctoral thesis (Wadham College, 2012) examined post-1989 representations of childhood and youth under Nazism.
-She is currently running a project on the White Rose resistance movement, working with undergraduates on a new translation of the group’s pamphlets which will be published in June 2019.
-An exhibition in the Bodleian’s Proscholium opens in May.
+She is currently running a project on the White Rose resistance movement.
+From 2019-2020 she holds a Knowledge Exchange Fellowship at the Oxford Research Centre in the Humanities, working with the Weiße Rose Stiftung in Munich.
+Through a series of podcasts, events, and publications the White Rose Project will continue to tell the story of the resistance group and its members in the UK.
+It will also situate the White Rose within a much larger story about the power of the written word, and how culture can inform political action.
 For more information, please visit the project website.

 As both a singer and a linguist, Alex is also interested in the relationship between language, translation, and music.
 During the current academic year she is the co-convener of a research network exploring the interaction of music and words in the nineteenth- and twentieth-century European song tradition, sponsored by The Oxford Research Centre in the Humanities.
 The Network was recently part of a podcast about Schubert’s setting of Goethe’s ‘Gretchen am Spinnrade’.
 Alex has devised translation workshops with undergraduates, exploring theories of vocal translation and the practical aspects of adapting texts for performance.
-In 2014 she worked with students on translations of German songs from World War I as part of a college commemoration event, and she is part of the Knowledge Exchange Project Music in Monasteries – Recording the German Reformation with Prof. Henrike Lähnemann and the Oxford Bach Soloists.
+In 2014 she worked with students on translations of German songs from World War I as part of a college commemoration event, and she is part of the Knowledge Exchange Project Music in Monasteries – Recording the German Reformation.

 Alex teaches German language and literature from the mid-eighteenth to the twenty-first century, in particular post-1945 literature and film.
 Modern prescribed authors offered include Thomas Mann, Günter Grass, Christa Wolf, and W.G.
 Sebald.
 Recent undergraduate lectures include series on post-Wende literature and film, women’s writing, cultural memory, and Günter Grass.
 Other recent courses taught include Advanced German Translation (Paper XII) and a special subject on the Master of Studies course (Literature and Visual Culture after 1900).